I-SpiTfire-U/I-SpiTfire-U/README.md

 - 📫 Contact Me At: ispitfireu.work@gmail.com (or any of my social media accounts)
 - 💬 Pronouns: She/Her
 - 🎂 Birthday: September 10th
+- 🖥️ I have my own website: https://firee-princess.neocities.org/
+- 🏳️‍🌈 I'm LGBTQIA+ Supportive and am part of the community myself!
 - 🎈 Fun Fact: If I could choose any animal as my future pet, I would pick a fox!
-- 🖥️ I have my own website: https://firee-princess.neocities.org/
 ### "If I yell at my code, maybe I can scare it into running without any errors!"
 <p align="center">
   <img src="https://github.com/user-attachments/assets/59a8cd50-ebd6-4a83-b10d-fcdf8931fbcf" alt="Foxes Are Loaves" />